Brownie Baked Oatmeal

 • They are so fudgy.
 Not only is this recipe quick and easy, but it has the texture of actual brownies.
 They are thick, fudgy, and almost gooey in the middle.

 • Healthy and filling.
 This recipe uses a touch of coconut oil instead of butter and replaces most of the added fat with unsweetened applesauce.
-Because oats are packed with whole grains, fiber, and protein, you will be full for hours.
+Because oats are packed with whole grains, fiber, and protein, they will fill you up for hours.
 Also, they happen to be dairy-free.

 • Great for meal prep.
 Like any good baked oatmeal recipe, you can prep portions of it and have a serving every morning.

 • Hands off.
-Like classic baked oats, this brownie version is also hands-off.
 Once you make the mix, put it in the oven and wait for it to bake!

 brownie baked oatmeal recipes.